James VI and I and religious issues: Anti-Puritans

-Scottish Church
+Scottish church

-In Basilikon Doron, James called the Scottish Reformation "inordinate" and "not proceeding from the prince's order".
+In Basilikon Doron, James called the Scottish Reformation, which promoted a Presbyterian polity and had been initiated by a combination of magnates, lairds, and burgesses in the Parliament of Scotland against the wishes of the Crown, "inordinate" and "not proceeding from the prince's order".
 He therefore attempted to bring the Scottish Kirk "so neir as can be" to the English church and reestablish the episcopacy in Scotland, a policy which met with opposition from the Scottish Parliament and General Assembly.
 In 1610, the boundaries of pre-Reformation dioceses were re-established, and in 1618, James's bishops forced his Five Articles of Perth through a General Assembly; but they were widely resented and resisted.
-James was to leave the church in Scotland divided at his death, a store of future problems for his son.
+James was to leave the church in Scotland divided at his death, creating outstanding problems for his son; indeed, it was a crisis over episcopacy in the Kirk that proximately caused the civil wars.